’90 Day Fiance’ Shocker: Nicole Posts A Cryptic Message That Suggests She Married Azan & Moved To Morocco

 While it’s not clear if Nicole went back to Morocco to marry “her man,” what is clear is that she, at one point, went back to Florida.

-As was previously reported by the Inquisitr, Joe Fouraker — who is the 90 Day Fiance star’s step-father — said that his step-daughter returned to Florida, and was living in a trailer park with her sister, because “the timing wasn’t right” for her to marry Azan.
+As was previously reported by the Inquisitr, Joe Fouraker — who is the 90 Day Fiance star’s stepfather — said that his step-daughter returned to Florida, and was living in a trailer park with her sister, because “the timing wasn’t right” for her to marry Azan.

 Citing Azan’s cheating as the main reason for their split, Joe said that Azan was “scamming” Nicole from the beginning — that he was only interested in her for what she could give him, that he didn’t love her, and that as soon as he got his American citizenship, he was going to leave her.